Doctors Serge and Georges Camprasse are the promoters and inventors of the use of nacre in human and veterinary health.

 During their private practice and hospital consultancy work, they had the opportunity to familiarise themselves with a technique that was fashionable at the time: the use of dental implants made of titanium, as made more mainstream by Professor Brånemark of Sweden.
 However, they noted that despite demonstrating perfect biocompatibility, titanium implants discoloured the bone and surrounding tissue owing to their metallic composition.
 Moreover, since the gum is not flush with an implant (as it is with a tooth), a infectious disorder, peri-implantitis which eventually mobility of the dental implant.

 It was during a visit to their parents’ home that the Doctors Camprasse noticed a pearl oyster shell in a glass-fronted cabinet in the family home.
 Its appearance and colour reminded them of tooth enamel.
-It was then that they had the idea of using mother-of-pearl as an alternative raw material to titanium, to make implants.
+It was then that they had the idea of using nacre as an alternative raw material to titanium, to make implants.
 They started bibliographic research work on pearl-producing molluscs (Pinctadines and Tridacnes) and their biotope, physical and chemical composition, method of reproduction and cultivation.
 They acquired shells of several species, and examined the feasibility of implants, bone substitutes of dental orthopedics.

 It is within the framework of the Hurriet-Sérusclat law of 1988 (former law relating to the protection of people undergoing biomedical research) that Doctors Camprasse carried out their first critical case studies in patients in a situation of therapeutic failure, then animal studies at the Biomedical Research Center of the National Veterinary School of Maisons-Alfort.
-They file and obtain the first patent relating to the use of mother-of-pearl as a bone substitute in Orthopedics, and set up the Biocorex Company.
+They file and obtain the first patent relating to the use of nacre as a bone substitute in Orthopedics, and set up the Biocorex Company.